Mansard Roof: The Elegance of Upward Expansion

 They easily allow the creation of a very spacious attic or additional rooms at a far lower price.
 In addition to all of this, these roofs also cuts down heating costs by distributing the heat evenly throughout the room.

-Their even bottom edges make for easy installation of gutters or gutter alternatives, too.
+Their even bottom edges make for easy installation of standard types of gutters or gutter alternatives, too.
 Because they're all even-leveled, cleaning them is simpler and water is distributed around them evenly, making for more efficient drainage.

 This feature is another advantage of the dormer windows.
 Fresh air accompanies the natural light into the house.
 Therefore, these roofs and windows don't only light up the space but also make it well-ventilated.
 You can overlook your kingdom from up high.